MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-       change output value for getState
+-   checkbox to disbale Text No Entry found in the settings #34
+-   submenu
+-   **changed!!!**, states are always set with ack false
+-   adapter does not restart when telegram restarts #35

 ### 0.3.0 (2023-07-02)

 -   add ack Flag